Kiraadaves/snaarp-todo/README.md

 - Display task summary (all tasks, active tasks and completed tasks)
 - Responsive design
 - Animation using AOS

+## Deployed App on Vercel

+You can view this app here: [Todo-App](https://snaarp-todo-oxi5b6kx4-kiraadaves-projects.vercel.app/)

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## More Information

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).